 Address: 1001 Ridge St., LaPorte, IN 46350

 It is a great honor for the LCSO to present Maestro Gary Wedow in concert.
-Maestro Wedow, a native of La Porte, has garnered a will-deserved reputation for his conducting excellence with opera companies and orchestras all over the United States.
+Maestro Wedow, a native of La Porte, has garnered a well-deserved reputation for his conducting excellence with opera companies and orchestras all over the United States.
 In addition to his conducting duties, Maestro Wedow is a Professor of Music at the Juilliard School of Music.
 Joining the Maestro are two of his favorite vocalists, Kellie Motter and Edward Graves, who received several standing ovations for their performances.
 It was a wonderful finale to our 48th season!
 Tickets to the concert may still be purchased below.

 Conductor Gary Thor Wedow has established an enviable reputation for dramatically exciting and historically informed performances with opera companies, orchestras, festivals, and choral organizations throughout North America.
 Opera News has hailed him for his “hot music making” and “convincingly elegant period style.”
 His debut with the New York Philharmonic conducting Messiah was noted in the New York Times for ‘a fleet, lithe orchestral performance, aptly complemented by the buoyant singing of the chorus.’

 Maestro Wedow’s original engagements during the COVID-19 shortened 2019-2020 season begin with returns to Opera Philadelphia for Semele and Seattle Opera for La cenerentola, and then makes his house debut with Opera Omaha conducting The Abduction from the Seraglio.
 He also returns to Utah Opera for Il barbiere di Siviglia and Boston Lyric Opera for Giulio Cesare.
 In the summer of 2020 he joins Des Moines Metro Opera for Rameau’s Platée.